alexdong/consilio/README.md

 - `cons` - Start or continue a discussion
 - `cons init` - Initialize a new project
-- `cons topics` - Manage discussion topics
+- `cons topic` - Open current topic for editing
 - `cons perspectives` - Generate or edit expert perspectives
 - `cons discuss` - Start a new discussion round
 - `cons interview` - Interview a specific perspective